-Kangnas Wind Farm, situated outside of Springbok, in the Northern Cape’s Nama Khoi Municipal area, commenced construction during June 2018.
-The wind farm will deliver 140MW’s of clean renewable power from its sixty-one wind turbines during operations.
+Kangnas Wind Farm, situated outside of Springbok, in the Northern Cape’s Nama Khoi Municipal area, commenced operations during November 2020.
+The wind farm delivers 140MW’s of clean renewable power from its sixty-one wind turbines.

-Not only will this project be beneficial in addressing the ongoing and increasing need for clean electricity in South Africa, it will also positively impact the country’s economy and people, with a particular focus on communities within a 50km radius of the wind farm.
+This project is beneficial in addressing the ongoing and increasing need for clean electricity in South Africa, and also positively impacts the country’s economy and people, with a particular focus on communities within a 50km radius of the wind farm.

-Kangnas Wind Farm will generate around 513 200 MWh/year of clean renewable energy per year, once operational.
+Kangnas Wind Farm generates around 513 200 MWh/year of clean renewable energy per year.
 This is enough clean, green electricity to power up to 154 625 South African homes.

-Kangnas Wind Farm will eliminate approximately 550,000 tonnes of carbon emissions each year when compared to traditional fossil fuel power plants.
-In addition to zero carbon emissions and reduced use of fossil fuels, the country will benefit from almost zero water consumption that is required during the generation process.
+Kangnas Wind Farm eliminates approximately 550,000 tonnes of carbon emissions each year when compared to traditional fossil fuel power plants.
+In addition to zero carbon emissions and reduced use of fossil fuels, the country benefits from almost zero water consumption that is required during the generation process.

 Mainstream Asset Management South Africa will manage the Operations of Kangnas Wind Farm.

-The debt for the projects has been arranged and led by ABSA.
+The debt for the projects was arranged and led by ABSA.